ymiuraaa/ymiuraaa.github.io/content/side-quests/silksong-rl/index.md

 tags = ["technical"]
 +++

-talk about system design and only changes on observer: fewer game states, tactical state, counter/parry/dodge predictor, etc.
+talk about system design and only changes on observer

 TLDR i've forked a repo that had working game state extractors, reduced the number of states (most of them were specific to one boss only) and defined a tactical taxonomy.